Find out how Guider can supercharge mentoring in your organisation:

 Equally, if you're focusing on knowledge retention, reverse mentoring would not be the best model to use.
 However, when it comes to digital skill sharing, it could be ideal for younger employees to mentor older employees.

-Here are some of the key mentoring models to consider when starting a program:
+Here are some of the key types of mentoring to consider when starting a program:

 One-on-One Mentoring – This is the traditional model of mentoring, where one mentor and one mentee agree to enter a mentoring relationship to help the mentee develop, improve, and achieve.
 In this type of mentoring, the mentor has more experience in an area that the mentee is interested in, and so can act as an advisor and guide.